amdegroot/pytorch-containers/README.md

 remembering the exact functionality of ConcatTable, or any of the other tables for that matter.

 Two other things to note:
-- To work with autograd, we must wrap our input in a `Variable`
+- To work with autograd, we must wrap our input in a `Variable` (we can also pass a python iterable of Variables)
 - PyTorch requires us to add a batch dimension which is why we call `.unsqueeze(0)` on the input